zowe/docs-site/docs/user-guide/mvd-configuration.md

 To configure Zowe for MFA with a configuration other than the default, take the following steps:

-1. Choose an App Server security plugin that is compatible with MFA.
-The [sso-auth](#session-duration-and-expiration) plugin is compatible.
+1. Choose an App Server security plug-in that is compatible with MFA.
+The [sso-auth](#session-duration-and-expiration) plug-in is compatible.
 2. Locate the App Server's configuration file in `zowe.yaml`.
 3. Edit the configuration file to modify the section `components.app-server.dataserviceAuthentication`.

-4. Set `defaultAuthentication` to the same category as the plugin of choice, as seen in its pluginDefinition.json file.
+4. Set `defaultAuthentication` to the same category as the plug-in of choice, as seen in its pluginDefinition.json file.
 For example:
     * **sso-auth**: "saf"
     * **trivial-auth**: "fallback"